Thurler/thlaby3-utilities/README.md

 - The game lists Mersenne Twister in the licenses, the same PRNG used in Pokemon Gen 4+.
 Can RNG be manipulated in some way like it can be in those games?
 - Write a save editor similar to the existing one for 2
   - I should probably finish the backlog for that before porting it over to Tri lol

+## TODO but I tried and failed

+Here's a non-exhaustive list of things I did try looking for, but found no answers to, in no particular order:

+- What the heck is up with the way Forest of Oblivion 3F handles map tiles?
+- Where in the code does the game take the enemy weights and adds them together like in the previous game?